 For additional information, go to Nest Support page.
 For a quick summary, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or turning off completely.
-Nest suggests recharging and restarting your thermostat to fix the issue and get it up and working again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or shutting down completely.
+Nest suggests recharging and restarting your thermostat to resolve the issue and get it up and working again.

 Symptoms of this glitch include the following: